How Can I Rank Higher on Google Maps?

 Listings that don’t include photos of the business will show a generic map of your business’s location like this:

-To add a photo to your Google Maps listing, you simply edit your original listing on Google+ (the listing that drives Google My Business and Google Maps) to add photos.
-Read our post for more information on how to set up a Google+ Page for your business.
+To add a photo to your Google Maps listing, you simply edit your original listing on Google My Business.

 If you have a Google listing, check to make sure that you have all of these things in order to get Google putting your business on the first page of Google Maps.